FastAce/booking-system/README.md

 # Booking System (MVP)

-A Django-based booking system for managing appointments.
+A Django-based (for the moment) booking system for managing appointments.
 The system is modular, allowing users to define their own services and workflows without altering the core structure.

 ---